UbiquityRobotics/learn/setup/networking/networking.md

 {* waynegramlich:  The text below needs to be merged into the sections above. }*

-If you loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, or have received a Magni with the Raspberry Pi already installed, the Robot should boot up in WiFi access point mode.
+If you loaded the default Robot Computer 3 image from downloads.ubiquityrobotics.com, or have received a Magni with the Robot Computer already installed, the Robot should boot up in WiFi access point mode.
 This means you should be able to begin testing your robot immediately, and be able to attach it to an existing network.
 If you have a logitech controller or a fiducial marker, you should be able to drive or guide your robot once it is turned on.
 The robot will broadcast it’s SSID as ubiquityrobot, and the password to connect is “robotseverywhere”

 Once connected I attempt to locate the robot by typing in a terminal window: